ederign/ederign.github.io/wiki/distributed-systems/designing-data-intensive-applications.md

 ##### Statement-based replication:

 Leader logs write every write request (statement) that it executes and sends that statement log to followers.
-The leader sends all INSERT, UPDATE or DELETE statements to followers, and the follower parses and executes SQL statement as if it had been received from a client.
+The leader sends all INSERT, UPDATE or DELETE statements to followers, and the follower parses and executes SQL statements as if it had been received from a client.

 Problems with this approach:

 - Any statement with a nondeterministic function like NOW() or RAND() - will generate a different value on each replica.
-- If statements use autoincrementing column or depend on the existing data in the database, they must execute them in exactly the same order on each replica.
+- If statements use autoincrementing column or depend on the existing data in the database, they must execute them in the same order on each replica.
 Limiting when there are multiple concurrently executing transactions.
 - Statements with side-effects (triggers, stored procs, user-defined functions) may result in different side effects on each replica.

 It's possible to work around those issues.
 However, there are so many edge cases, and usually, other replication methods are preferred.